crest-summit/summit-docs/docs/data/Editor.md

 After a Budget Request is made, this section will display the data fields associated with the budget, including new fields that will need to be completed.

-## Development and Requirements
-The Budget Development subsection contains the budget documents and budget details included in the original budget request information.
+**Development and Requirements** - The Budget Development subsection contains the budget documents and budget details included in the original budget request information.
 The Budget Development Requirements subsection includes a list of standard proposal requirements relating to the budget.
 Answering yes to the questions in this section will create new items requirements section.
 For example, if there is a "yes" answer to "Subcontracts" the subcontractor section will become active and when there is a "yes" answer for "Does this budget involve Special Administrative Costs?" a new item will be added to the budget development requirements.

 ![Special Admin Costs Requirement](../images/data/DataEd_SpecialAdminReq.jpg)